NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 Recent studies show that large language models (LLMs) can generate test code covering up to 85% of scenarios (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
 Open-source LLM tools like [codellama](https://ollama.com/library/codellama) can create initial test code, which developers can refine.
 Running these models locally addresses data privacy concerns.
 For the latest advancements, refer to the [code model ranking](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard).

-Here's our recommended approach to deciding the right model for you to use:
+Here's our recommended approach to deciding the right model for you to use (see our full list of [recommended code generation models](continuous-testing/testing-frameworks/#for-test-code-generation)):

 Is your code open source and permissively licensed?
 - Yes: We recommend high-performance cloud-based LLM models (see our [recommended cloud-based models](testing-frameworks/#cloud-based-models))